ravewillow6383/busmall-start/README.md

 After 25 selections have been made, turn off the event listeners on the images (to prevent additional voting) and also display a list of the products with votes received with each list item looking like “3 votes for the Banana Slicer”.

+## Day 02

+Your savvy marketing person has just informed you that just showing users the numbered data of the click percentages is not going to cut it.
+You need a visual representation to grab the user’s attention.